Brogdon’s 3-pointer lifts Pacers past Magic 120-118 in OT

 Magic: Michael Carter-Williams missed a ninth consecutive game with a left foot sprain.

-Pacers: Turner returned after missing previous two games with right hand injury. … Lamb played his second game since returning from a left ACL tear he suffered on Feb.
+Pacers: Lamb played his second game since returning from a left ACL tear he suffered on Feb.
 23, 2020.

 UP NEXT